The Effect of Weather Conditions on Fertilizer Applications: A Spatial Dynamic Panel Data Analysis: Results and Discussion

-Finally, an important role is played by both the spatial and the dynamic effect in our model specification.
+First of all, an important role is played by both the spatial, temporal and spatio--temporal variables in our model specification.
 As expected, the amount of fertilizer in a previous year is negatively correlated with the level of N--fertilization applied in the current year ($\phi$).
-This relation, however, is not significant in Europe, possibly for the better ability in this area to rightly calibrate the optimal level of fertilizer application each year.
+The more nutrients are applied in a given year, the lower will be the need one year later.
+This reasonable result applies both to developed and developing regions.
 The (contemporaneous) spatial autoregressive coefficient ($\rho$) is strongly significant and positive in all the macro--regions, implying that the spatial process is not inhibitory and that the choice of the fertilizer quantity is rather equivalent among close units of lands, as largely expected.
-The spatial process is then herald of positive spillover effects, which in turn provide positive externalities in the agricultural sector.
-This may be due to both the similarity of agro--climatic conditions of close units of lands, thus implying the cultivation of similar crops and the adoption of analogous agronomic practices, and the potential knowledge spillover effects.
+This may be due to both the similarity of agro--climatic conditions of close units of lands, thus implying the cultivation of similar crops and the adoption of analogous agronomic practices, and potential knowledge spillover effects among farmers.
+The spatio--temporal coefficient ($\gamma$) is also positive and significant in all the regressions but with a lower magnitude than the one of the spatial autoregressive coefficient.
+The positiveness of both coefficients strengthens the hypothesis of knowledge spillovers among farmers located in neighbour areas.
+Exchange of information through direct contacts or through farmers associations are examples of how these knowledge spillovers could take place.
+If the contemporaneous effect may be due to similar environmental conditions, the temporal lagged one seems in fact to indicate the persistence of an imitation effect over time.
+Therefore, knowledge spillovers are clearly stronger at present time, but they also persist for, at least, one year.

-The spatio--temporal coefficient ($\gamma$) is also positive and significant in all the regressions, except for Europe.
-Although the magnitude of the (contemporaneous) spatial dependence $\rho$ is generally greater than the spatio--temporal one $\gamma$, the significance of this last coefficient is herald of a spatial process whose effects will be shown a year later.
-This also means that neighboring decisions on fertilization use not only have a simulatneous impact in the referred year but also in the next year, providing positive spatio--temporal spillover effects and potential positive externalities also over time.
-Therefore, the transmission of information between close areas happens both in contemporaneous and in delayed time.